birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-13-battle-of-the-corpselvator.md

 * The one location not marked on the EE's map —a small island— is actually not on the EE's version of the map at all.

-* The two blining lines share a terminus at the location of the  Lapis Observatory, where the party first encountered the Eld and their machinery.
+* The two blinking lines share a terminus at the location of the  Lapis Observatory, where the party first encountered the Eld and their machinery.

 Some tentative conclusions are reached: